 And although you might think fuel economy wouldn’t matter much to hot hatchback clientele, the Fiesta ST is one that’s often used daily – and so its ability to return nearly 50mpg in real-world touring (it recorded 48.2mpg on our touring economy test) could well impress a great many.

-Perhaps that clever three-cylinder engine ought somehow to have rated better in terms of lab test carbon dioxide emissions; at 136g/km, the Fiesta is behind both a Clio RS 200 Turbo and a Polo GTI on lab test CO2 – admittedly both key rivals being automatic ’box-only at this stage.
+Perhaps that clever three-cylinder engine ought somehow to have rated better in terms of lab test carbon dioxide emissions; at 136g/km, the Fiesta is behind both a Renault Clio RS 200 Turbo and Volkswagen Polo GTI on lab test CO2 – admittedly both key rivals being automatic ’box-only at this stage.